zippoobbiz/zippoobbiz.github.io/source/_posts/BigTable.md

 ### Best practice

 BigTable learns over time - have to leave BigTable up and running in a typical scenario.
-Let big query warm up for couple of hours and make sure you are not using BigTable for small amount of data(cannot be smaller than 300GB)
+Let big query warm up for couple of hours and make sure you are not using BigTable for small amount of data(cannot be smaller than 300GB, recommended greater than 1T)
 BigTable will re-balance the data - which allows imperfect row key design

 ### performance